lazysquirrellabs/blog/posts/generating_icosphere_with_code.md

 If you would like to take a look at the triangle indices and the vertex coordinates I've found, take a look at Sphere Generator's [source code](https://github.com/matheusamazonas/sphere_generator/blob/361e4e64cc1b3ecd00db495181b4ec8adabcf37c/Assets/Libraries/SphereGenerator/Runtime/Generators/IcosphereGenerator.cs#L35).

 # Step 2: Fragmentation
-Step 1 leaves us with a regular icosahedron.
-As discussed before, this shape lacks detail and it doesn't contain enough vertices to pass as a sphere.
+Step 1 leaves us with a regular icosahedron, a shape which lacks detail and doesn't contain enough vertices to pass as a sphere.
 To remedy that, we need to generate more vertices; and that's where mesh fragmentation comes in.

 Mesh fragmentation is the process of procedurally increasing the vertex count of a mesh by fragmenting its primitives (in this case triangles) into new, smaller ones.
-It aims to allow the mesh to provide more detail than existing, without actually adding the detail information (that would be step 3's role).
+It aims to allow the mesh to provide more detail than existing, without actually adding the detail information (that is step 3's role).

 Fragmenting a mesh composed only by triangles consists of turning each triangle into 4 smaller ones, while preserving the shape of the original.
 The image below displays an example of a triangle (larger, outer lines) that has been fragmented once into 4 smaller ones.
 It also happens to unequivocally resemble The Legend of Zelda's [triforce](https://en.wikipedia.org/wiki/Triforce):

 ![](/assets/images/post22/fragment_1.svg)

 When it comes to an icosahedron, we need to keep in mind that the fragmentation process must not change the mesh's topology.
 In this case, it is enough to ensure that all triangles in the mesh are equilateral.
 Luckily, equilateral triangles are particularly easy to fragment and the operation conserves equilaterality.
-The image above is also an example of a fragmentation of an equilateral triangle into 4 smaller, equally equilateral triangles.
+The image above is also an example of the fragmentation of an equilateral triangle into 4 smaller, equally equilateral triangles.

 >ℹ️ Although this section uses C# as its guiding programming language, the code described here should be easily translatable to other programming languages.
 {: .callout }

 Let's look into how to fragment triangles with code.
 Like in every fragmentation process, the original vertices are maintained—failing to do so would change the mesh's shape.
 Three new vertices are created by finding the mid-point of each edge.
-The coordinates (x, y, z) of a mid-point of an edge with vertices `v1` and `v2` can be calculated as:
+The coordinates `(x, y, z)` of a mid-point of an edge with vertices `v1` and `v2` can be calculated as:

 ```csharp
 var x = (v1.x + v2.x) / 2;